caiyuanzhe/Kmer-Node2Vec/README.md

 python3 src/cli.py --P 1 --Q 0.001
 ```

 (2).
 Evaluate the k-mer embedding in tasks of sequence retrieval and classification.
 For sequence retrieval task, jump to examples/retrieval_task.py to adjust hyperparameter settings and run the task.
 For sequence classification task, jump to examples/classification_task.py to adjust hyperparameter settings and run the task.
+In sequence classification task, we have to obtain pre-trained DNA sequence embedding (an average of k-mer embedding in our paper) in advance, and we offer an implementation of computing DNA sequence embedding within k-mer embedding in examples/retrieval_task.py.

 --------------------------------------------------------------------------------